Estimating Racial Disparities in Emergency General Surgery: Regularized linear estimators for adjustment

 This optimization problem adapts that of \citet{benmichael2021_lor}, developed for estimating subgroup effects in observational studies, to our racial disparities setting.
 It has several components relating to the bias and variance terms described above.
 First, the objective includes the mean square within-hospital difference in the transformed covariates $\phi(Z)$; this corresponds to the within-hospital component of the bias.
 The other term in the objective is the sum of the squared weights, a proxy for the variance of the linear estimator.
 The constraints in the optimization problem ensure that the overall difference between the covariates across hospitals is zero, and that the overall amount of weight placed on each hospital is equal to the probability that a patient is treated in the hospital in the target distribution.
 These terms control the other two components of the bias.

 In this optimization problem, the weights are regularized in two ways: (i) the variance penalty in the objective with hyper-parameter $\lambda$ and (ii) the constraint that weights are bounded between $L$ and $U$.
-To understand the relative contribution of these two terms, first consider the unrestricted case where $L = -\infty$ and $U = \infty$.
-In Appendix \ref{sec:proofs} we show that the solution to optimization problem \eqref{eq:opt_prob} in this case is equivalent to the linear weights implied by the regularized OB estimator~\eqref{eq:reg_ob_est}, with $\lambda$ serving the same role of negotiating the bias-variance tradeoff in both optimization problems.
-Hereafter, we refer to weights without this constraint as ``unrestricted'' balancing weights.
+To understand the relative contribution of these two terms, first consider the case where $L = -\infty$ and $U = \infty$, which we refer to as ``unrestricted'' balancing weights.
+In Appendix \ref{sec:proofs} we show that the solution to optimization problem \eqref{eq:opt_prob} in this case is equivalent to the linear weights implied by the regularized KOB estimator~\eqref{eq:reg_ob_est}, with $\lambda$ serving the same role of negotiating the bias-variance tradeoff in both optimization problems.

-Alternatively, we can constrain the weights to be non-negative (i.e. $L = 0, U = \infty$), so that the weighted average of the covariates for white patients is restricted to be in the convex hull of all the observed covariates for white patients.
-Hereafter we refer to weights with this constraint as ``restricted'' balancing weights.
+Alternatively, we can constrain the weights to be non-negative (i.e. $L = 0, U = \infty$), which we refer to as ``restricted'' balancing weights.
+With this constraint, the weighted average of the covariates for white patients is restricted to be in the convex hull of all the observed covariates for white patients.
+Most prominently, this ensures that the final estimate is ``sample bounded'' between the minimum and maximum possible outcome value.
 Viewed in this light, we see that unrestricted balancing weights (i.e., outcome modeling) can \emph{extrapolate} from the data.
 This allows for potentially decreased MSE at the cost of increased model dependence \citep{king2006dangers}.
-However, regardless of this constraint, we can still directly control the bias-variance tradeoff via $\lambda$.
 We consider the impact of these constraints in Section \ref{sec:sim} via simulations.
 See \citet{benmichael2021_ascm, Chattopadhyay2021} for more discussion on weighting representations of regression methods.

-Finally, we can view this optimization problem as a continuous relaxation of matching white patients to Black patients, with an exact match on hospitals and a fine balance constraint marginally on each covariate \citep{Yiu2018}.
+The MSE decomposition in Equation~\eqref{eq:mse} also gives a guide for choosing the hyper-parameter $\lambda$.
+Since $\lambda$ penalizes the sum of the squared weights, it corresponds to the variance term in the MSE.
+In the special case of homoskedastic errors --- i.e., when $\E[(Y - m(V, G))^2 \mid V, G] = \sigma^2$ --- the variance term simplifies to $\sigma^2$ times the sum of the squared weights.
+Therefore, we choose $\lambda$ by first regressing the outcome $Y$ on the selected covariates $V$ for racial group $G = g$, then setting $\lambda$ to be the residual variance.
+This heuristic choice of $\lambda$ places our estimates on one spot of the bias-variance tradeoff, in Appendix \ref{sec:hyperparameter} we discuss tracing out this tradeoff in our data.